soundio/soundstage/README.md

 ## Soundio(data, options)

-Soundio data is an object that looks something like this:
+Soundio <code>data</code> is an object that looks something like this:

 	var data = {
 		objects: [